ardenfndi/Smart-Academic-Planner/README.md

 - **Ethem Kesim** – 210302205
 - **Emre Çubuk** – 220302393
 - **Ozan Umut Güney** – 200302109
-> International University of Sarajevo – 2025

-## 📷 Screenshots

-(You can add screenshots here later.)

 ## 🧪 How to Run